ifcb-utopia/plankton-CNN-DEMO/README.md

 Authors: Hisham Bhatti & Ali Chase, University of Washington, 2023

 ## five_groups_data.zip
-This is zipped folder containing five subfolders of plankton images.
-Each of the five folders contains 1,000 of a given groups of phytoplankton.
+This is a zipped folder containing five subfolders of plankton images.
+Each of the five folders contains 1,000 images of a given group of phytoplankton.
 The five groups are: Chaetoceros (a type of diatom), Cryptophytes, Dinoflagellates, Euglenoids, and Oxytoxum (a type of dinoflagellate).
 Size unzipped: 28.1 MB